-In December 2020, the Bank adopted an unfunded, nonqualified deferred compensation plan, called the Nonqualified Deferred Compensation Plan, to provide key associates of the Bank, including all of the Company's named executive officers (beginning after the date of adoption) the opportunity to defer to a later year on a pre-tax basis certain compensation without being subject to the dollar limits that apply to these associates under the Bank's 401(k) and Profit-Sharing Plan.
+In December 2020, the Bank adopted an unfunded, nonqualified deferred compensation plan, called the Nonqualified Deferred Compensation Plan, to provide key associates of the Bank, including all of the Company's NEOs (beginning after the date of adoption) the opportunity to defer to a later year on a pre-tax basis certain compensation without being subject to the dollar limits that apply to these associates under the Bank's 401(k) and Profit-Sharing Plan.
 This plan allows participants whose maximum retirement contribution is limited by IRS rules to defer additional compensation.
 Participants in the plan are eligible to defer (on a pre-tax basis) up to 100% of their eligible plan compensation.
 The compensation and fees (and related earnings) deferred under this plan are held in a grantor trust until paid to the participants and are 100% vested, but remain subject to the claims of the creditors of the Bank and Company until paid to the participants.
 Benefits under the Nonqualified Deferred Compensation Plan are paid upon the later of reaching age 62 or separation from service in either a lump sum or annual installments of 5, 10 or 15 years, in each case as elected by the participant and subject to a mandatory six-month delay for certain participants.
-Two named executive officers participated in the Nonqualified Deferred Compensation Plan in 2022; however Mr. Kallsen did not make any deferrals under the plan in 2022.
+Two NEOs participated in the Nonqualified Deferred Compensation Plan in 2023.

-Nonqualified Deferred Compensation for 2022
+Nonqualified Deferred Compensation for 2023

 Name Executive Contributions in Last FY(\$) (1) Registrant Contributions in Last FY (\$) Aggregate Earnings in Last FY(\$) (2) Aggregate Withdrawals/Distributions (\$) Aggregate Balance at Last FYE (\$) (3)

 Litz H. Van Dyke - - - -

-Bradford N. Langs - - - - -
+Bradford N. Langs - -

-Wendy S. Bell \$134,954 \$(7,029) - \$213,073
+Wendy S. Bell \$139,759 \$4,597 \$357,429

-Tony E. Kallsen - - \$(4,064) - \$22,032
+Tony E. Kallsen \$18,200 - \$4,796 - \$45,028

-Matthew M. Speare - -
+Matthew M. Speare

 (1) Reflects salary deferred under the Nonqualified Deferred Compensation Plan.
-These amounts are included as 2022 "salary" in the Summary Compensation Table.
-Ms. Bell and Mr. Kallsen were the only named executive officers who participated in this plan in 2022.
+These amounts are included as 2023 "salary" in the Summary Compensation Table.
+Ms. Bell and Mr. Kallsen were the only NEOs who participated in this plan in 2023.

-(2) Aggregate losses attributed to participants under the Nonqualified Deferred Compensation Plan are actual returns based on their investment elections under the plan.
-(3) Of the amounts in this column, \$79,574 and \$25,200 were previously reported as compensation to Ms. Bell and Mr. Kallsen, respectively, in a Summary Compensation Table for years prior to 2022.
+(2) Aggregate gains attributed to participants under the Nonqualified Deferred Compensation Plan are actual returns based on their investment elections under the plan.

+(3) Of the amounts in this column, \$214,528 and \$25,200 were previously reported as compensation to Ms. Bell and Mr. Kallsen, respectively, in a Summary Compensation Table for years prior to 2023.